valendesigns/option-tree/readme.txt

 * Made option-tree post type private.
 * Revert capabilities back to manage_options in ot-ui-admin.php.
 * Upload now sends the URL of the selected image size to OptionTree.
+* Added new range interval filter to font-size, letter-spacing, & line-height.

 = 2.0.11 =
 * Added filters to the array that builds the Theme Option UI.